vinicaval/toggler/Toggler/ClientApp/README.md

 # Toggler

-A toggle feature for applications
+A toggle feature for applications.
+It's a WIP project, there's missing features like:
+- Auth
+- CI and CD
+- migrations
+- Tests

 ## Table of Contents